aarontran/snr-filaments/agenda.md

   covariance matrix, which would be inaccurate here)

 * Sean used energy cutoff in all his model fits?

+* Any suggestions on improving Fortran code speed?
+Seems difficult because the electron distributions f(x) require all parameters (mu, B0, eta2; nu) so we can't easily reuse things...
+Could we interchange any of the integrals?

+* Estimate error as a function of varying resolution.
+  Can we cut resolution in ixmax, iradmax while still getting good FWHMs?

 ### General (lower level to-dos)